 k) The Management Committee shall have the power to fill any vacancy that may occur in the membership of the Competition between the Annual General or Special General Meeting called to decide the Constitution and the commencement of the Competition season.

 l) The business of the Competition as determined by the Management Committee shall be

 6. ANNUAL GENERAL MEETING

-a) The Annual General Meeting shall be held not later than fourth Friday in June in each year.
+a) The Annual General Meeting shall be held not later than the third Friday in June in each year.
 At this meeting the following business shall be transacted provided that at least 50% of the Members are present and entitled to vote:-

 i) To receive and confirm the Minutes of the preceding Annual General Meeting.